HEIGVD-Course-API/API-2021-Protocol-Design/specs/vkaelin/protocol.md

 ## Overall behavior:
 ### What transport protocol do we use?
-We will use the TCP/Ip protocol.
+We will use the TCP/IP protocol.

 ### How does the client find the server (addresses and ports)?
 The client needs this information from the user.

 ### Who speaks first?
-The Client speaks first.
-It will try to make a connection to the given adresse / port to see if a TCP server is running.
+The server will send the list of available operations to the client.

 ### Who closes the connection and when?
 The client decides when he wants to close the connection (when he does not want to compute calculations anymore).

 ## Messages:

+Each message is a complete line, terminated by the a CRLF end of line character.
 Here is the syntax we have chosen, it's basically following the format: ``Operation leftValue rightValue``
 Example:

 ``ADD n1 n2``

-If the client sends the message `quit`, the connection will be terminated.
+If the client sends the message `QUIT`, the connection will be terminated.

 ### Supported operations